rachfop/takomo-docs/docs/getting-started/quick-start.md

 :::tip Initializing a new Takomo project using CLI

-The rest of this quick start guide describes how to manually create all the needed directories and files.
+The rest of this quick start guide describes how to create all the needed directories and files manually.
 If you just want to try out how to deploy infrastructure with Takomo, you can initialize a new project and create the files using the following command:

 ```bash
 npx tkm init --create-samples